isaiahpng/team6project/README.md

 # Team 6 Point of Sale System

-### These steps only need to be done once.
-### For the frontend, install Node.js and run in the terminal:
+### These steps only need to be done once, install Node.js and run in the terminal:
 1. `npm install -g npm`
 2. `npm install express`
 3. Next, `cd team6project` directory